Alexandre Baril: Suicidisme (suicidism)

+proposal to support the autonomy of suicidal individuals has been noted as a departure from mainstream suicide-prevention approaches, which the article notes is rejected by the suicide-prevention and disability-rights communities more broadly.
+Notably, social work researcher Juergen Dankwort writes, "There is no doubt that Alexandre Baril has upended prevailing approaches in suicide prevention. (...)
+His contribution to the field of suicidality is profound and gives pause to notions that people must necessarily be deterred from attempting the act at all costs".
+Scholar Jeffrey Ansloos adds that "Baril’s (2023) work on suicidism is undoubtably one the most significant pieces of theorizing on suicide of the last century (...)".
+Finally, David Guignon asserts that "Alexandre Baril’s Undoing Suicidism is a necessary intervention and corrective to the study of suicide.
+His approach is nothing short of radical in its interrogation of the foundational assumptions that have guided critical perspectives on suicide for more than 100 years when sociologists began studying it".

-In the field of suicide studies (or suicidology), Baril is described as the first to theorize the oppression of suicidal people from an intersectional, anti-ableist, and anti-sanist perspective.
-To do so, he borrows from Robert McRuer’s crip theories (2006) as well as from the field of critical disability studies on disability to "interpret suicidal thoughts and gestures" and creates what he calls the "socio-subjective model of disability."
+Baril's suicidism framework borrows from Robert McRuer’s crip theory (2006) as well as from critical disability studies to "interpret suicidal thoughts and gestures" and creates what he calls the "socio-subjective model of disability."
 He maintains that suicidal individuals should be able to speak freely about their thoughts, not just for the sake of enriching approaches to suicide prevention, but also to assist, using a harm reduction approach, those suicidal individuals who are determined to die by suicide when their need to die is profound and stable.
 This is a view that is rejected by the suicide prevention community and by the disability rights community generally, which tends to oppose physician assisted suicide.

-According to Baril, suicidal individuals are left out of the intersectional analyses of social movements and those anti-oppression movements reproduce the oppression they experience through paternalistic, ableist, and sanist discourses.